JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 - `JPS` - JPS-only
 - `GW` - Gateway

-To build against IDEs not supported directly by `type`, please see their corresponding page in _Part VIII — Product Specific_.
+To build against IDEs not supported directly by `type`, please see their corresponding page in _Product Specific_.

 #### pluginName
 {#intellij-extension-pluginname}